GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

 * `"leapfrog_nonlinear"`.
 This solves the nonlinear shallow water equations with a leapfrog scheme, including wetting and drying.

-For all leapfrog solvers except `"linear"`, the friction model can be controlled by setting the variable `md%domains(j)%friction_type`.
-Values are:

-* `"manning"`.
-This is Manning friction, so the array `md%domains(j)%manning_squared(:,:)` is interpreted as the (Manning friction)**2

-* `"chezy"`.
-This is Chezy friction.
-In this case the array `md%domains(j)%manning_squared(:,:)` is interpreted as (1/Chezy friction)**2

-For all solvers (including `"linear"`), one can set the linear friction coefficient `md%domains(j)%linear_drag_coef` which is 0.0 by default.
-If this is set to a non-zero value then it implements the linear friction model of *Fine, I. V.; Kulikov, E. A. & Cherniawsky, J. Y. Japans 2011 Tsunami: Characteristics of Wave Propagation from Observations and Numerical Modelling Pure and Applied Geophysics, Springer Science and Business Media LLC, 2012, 170, 1295-1307*.
+One should not try to specify nonlinear friction terms with the linear solvers.
+However, the non-starndard linear friction model can still be used.

 ## The CLIFFS solver

 This solver was developed by Elena Tolkova and is provided [this git repository](https://github.com/Delta-function/cliffs-src).
 It is similar the well-known MOST solver but uses a different wetting and drying technique.
 CLIFFS solves the nonlinear shallow water equations, but without any eddy-viscosity or Coriolis terms.
-SWALS adds support for dispersion using the same methods as the finite-volume schemes.
+SWALS adds support for dispersion using the same finite difference methods as used for the finite-volume schemes (although when using dispersion, the `midpoint` finite volume method appears to be typically more accurate than CLIFFS).

-$$ \frac{\partial \eta}{\partial t} + \nabla \cdot \mathbf{q} = 0 $$

-$$ \frac{\partial \mathbf{q}}{\partial t} + \nabla \cdot (\mathbf{u}\otimes\mathbf{q}) + g h \nabla \eta + g h \mathbf{S_f} + \mathbf{M_s} + \mathbf{\Upsilon} = 0 $$

-For definitions of these variables see the above section on Finite Volume Schemes.
-Tolkova has reported considerable benchmarking of CLIFFS; see links in the README of the aforementioned repository, and also *Tolkova, E. Land--Water Boundary Treatment for a Tsunami Model With Dimensional Splitting Pure and Applied Geophysics, 2014, 171, 2289-2314*.
+Elena Tolkova has reported considerable benchmarking of CLIFFS; see links in the README of the aforementioned repository, and also *Tolkova, E. Land--Water Boundary Treatment for a Tsunami Model With Dimensional Splitting Pure and Applied Geophysics, 2014, 171, 2289-2314*.

 The CLIFFS solver was added to SWALS by extracting the inner computational routine, with only minor modifications to get it to compile in our framework.
-Dispersion is supported as for the finite volume schemes, although the `midpoint` finite volume solver is usually more accurate for this purpose.
 CLIFFS solves the shallow water equations using characteristic variables; in SWALS we transfer to/from these variables every time-step because our nesting/parallel framework requires the solver to work with the stage, UH, VH and bed elevation.
 For this reason the implementation in SWALS might be slower than a pure CLIFFS implementation.
 On the other hand CLIFFS is quite efficient anyway, and one can employ mixed openmp/mpi in SWALS which may permit larger parallel runs.

 In general CLIFFS needs a wetting and drying threshold to be tuned to the problem at hand.
 This can be done by setting the variable `md%domains(j)%cliffs_minimum_allowed_depth`; typical values might be 0.001 (1 mm) for lab experiments, around 0.05 - 0.1 for high-resolution field cases, and 1 m or more for global-propagation problems.
 Tuning may be required for stability on any particular problem.

 The CLIFFS solver requires sufficiently smooth bathymetry for stability; see the analysis by Tolkova in the CLIFFS user manual.
 A bathymetry-smoothing routine is provided by Tolkova for this purpose and has been integrated into SWALS; one must generally use this to avoid instabilities.
 To apply the bathymetry smoothing, after the elevation has been set in `md%domains(j)%U(:,:,ELV)` you would call the bathymetry smoothing routine, e.g. `call md%domains(j)%smooth_elevation(smooth_method='cliffs')`.

 By default our CLIFFS solver uses `md%domains(j)%friction_type = "manning"`.
-This is Manning friction, and can be spatially variable.
-It is set using the array `md%domains(j)%manning_squared(:,:)` which interpreted as the (Manning friction)^2.
 Thus far we have not implemented Chezy friction in the CLIFFS solver (although that would not be difficult).
 We have implemented the linear-friction model associated with `md%domains(j)%linear_drag_coef` (discussed above), which is zero by default.
 In practice this model is unlikely to be desirable for use with CLIFFS, which is numerically dissipative in any case.

 The CLIFFS solver is not mass conservative; see Tolkova papers for discussion of this, especially in relation to wetting and drying.
 For this reason in SWALS's nesting framework, no flux correction is applied between neighbouring domains if one uses CLIFFS, and mass conservation errors are expected.